 This is the method used to drag Live Bait Rigs along the bottom.
 Drifting Live Bait is ideal for lethargic Walleyes in early Spring Spawn, or when poor conditions leave Walleye timid during Late Spring and Early Summer.
 Ideally there will be a Walleye Chop, or winds just strong enough to drive waves a little less than a foot high.
 Walleye Chop can move your boat along at about 0.2-0.4 MPH on good days.
 When these winds are a bit stronger, use a drift sock to slow the roll.
 If there is no chop, utilize a Trolling Motor on low to get the same effect.
 Let your line out next to the boat like you would jigging, keeping it only a few yards away from the boat.
 If you let out too much line after you reach bottom, the sharper angle will wedge your sinker into rocks.
 Feel along the bottom, letting your walking weight tick against the rocks.
 The difference between a bite and the ticks is a tap-tap-tap feel rather than the gradually pull or rolling of the rocks against your sinker.

 Ideal for Rivers with strong currents or actively searching for revved up Walleye in the Fall.
 You are trying to cover a lot of water casting and searching for Walleyes when your jigging plastics.
 Cast your Soft Plastics rigged to Jig Heads and try bouncing, dragging, and swimming them back along the bottom.
 Alternate cadences and pauses, try a bunch of different actions but keep your lure in the strike zone a foot or two off the bottom.
-Keep moving and searching, check out Walleye 411 Plastics article for more advanced techniques.
+Keep moving and searching, check out In-Fisherman’s Article for more advanced techniques and plastics.

 Best performed on Flats with uniform depth, trolling can return Walleyes on Offshore Reefs during the summer and near shore Mudflats during the Fall Mayfly Hatch.
 Trolling is typically executed with planar boards to spread your offerings out and away from noisy motors.
 However, you can simply troll behind your boat about a 50-100 yards back and still find success.
 Speeds between 1-2 MPH are common with Crankbaits.
 Speeds closer to 1 MPH is common for spinner rigs.
 Generally target depths of 10-15 ft. so your lures can stay close to the bottom.